treehousekingcomic/disrank/README.md

 A lib to make good looking discord profile card.
 Forked to use "`class object`" mode like discord.Embed

-First you initiate disrank with the`DisrankGenerator`, then to get your disrank just do DisrankObject.generate()
+First you initiate disrank with the`DisrankGenerator` class, then to get your disrank just do DisrankObject.generate()

 # Usage
 ```py